vehicle-lang/tutorial/README.md

   Neural Information Processing Systems 2021, NeurIPS 2021, December 6-14, 2021, virtual, pages 29909–29921, 2021.

-# Chapter 1.
-Getting Started: the Vehicle’s Language
+# Getting Started: the Vehicle’s Language

 In this chapter we will introduce some basic features of **Vehicle** as a specification language.
 We will use the famous *ACAS Xu verification